TAPANANSHUTRIPATHY/CrimeNetra/README.md

 ├── alert.wav                  # Sound played on detection
 ├── logo.png / logo1.png       # Logos for header/footer in GUI
 ├── README.md                  # Project documentation
-└── images/                    # (Create this) Add your screenshots here
+└── images/                    # Screenshots used in README
 ```

 ---